Vladimir1t/Cache/readme.md

 ## Class Ideal_cache
    The ideal algorithm based of 'prediction of a future'.
 Has better reults of hits than 2Q algorithm.
-   You can run ideal cache in tests.cpp by using flag *-Ideal_cache*.
+   You can run ideal cache in tests.cpp  while complilation using flag *-D Ideal_cache*.

 ## Running Tests